 Since inception, we have had operating losses, the majority of which are attributable to research and development activities.
-Our net losses were \$12.5 million and \$5.6 million for the years ended December 31, 2018 and 2017 and for the three months ended March 31, 2019 and 2018 were \$5.7 million and \$1.9 million respectively, and as of March 31, 2019, we had an accumulated deficit of \$31.5 million.
+Our net losses were \$32.3 million and \$12.5 million for the years ended December 31, 2019 and 2018, respectively, and as of December 31, 2019, we had an accumulated deficit of \$58.0 million.
 Our primary use of cash is to fund operating expenses, which consist primarily of research and development expenditures, and to a lesser extent, general and administrative expenditures.
 Cash used to fund operating expenses is impacted by the timing of when we pay these expenses, as reflected in the change in our outstanding accounts payable and accrued expenses.
 We expect to continue to incur net losses for the foreseeable future, and we expect our research and development expenses, general and administrative expenses, and capital expenditures will continue to increase.
 In particular, we expect our expenses and losses to increase as we continue our development of, and seek regulatory approvals for, our product candidates, and begin to commercialize any approved products, as well as hire additional personnel, develop commercial infrastructure, pay fees to outside consultants, lawyers and accountants, and incur increased costs associated with being a public company such as expenses related to services associated with maintaining compliance with Nasdaq listing rules and SEC requirements, insurance and investor relations costs.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials and our expenditures on other research and development activities.

-Based upon our current operating plan, we believe that the net proceeds from this offering, together with our existing cash, cash equivalents and restricted cash as of March 31, 2019, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2022.
+Based upon our current operating plan, we believe that our existing cash, cash equivalents and restricted cash as of December 31, 2019, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 To date, we have not had any products approved for sale and have not generated any product sales.
 We do not expect to generate any revenues from product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates, which we expect will take a number of years.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution.
 As a result, until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through equity offerings, debt financings or other capital sources, including potentially collaborations, licenses and other similar arrangements.
 However, we may be unable to raise additional funds or enter into such other arrangements when needed on favorable terms or at all.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.
 If we are unable to raise capital, we will need to delay, reduce or terminate planned activities to reduce costs.